 Alaska Mileage Plan takes an unconventional approach to partner award pricing, and ultimately it’s what makes the program so valuable from a redemption standpoint:

 - Alaska Mileage Plan allows stopovers even on one-way awards

-- Alaska Mileage Plan’s award pricing on partner airlines is incredibly reasonable, with each airline having a separate award chart
+- Alaska Mileage Plan’s award pricing on partner airlines is generally attractive, with each airline having a separate award chart

-- Will Alaska Mileage Plan continue to allow free stopovers on awards?
+- I would assume Mileage Plan will continue to have attractive single partner awards that allow stopovers even on one-ways

 What are you expecting from Alaska Mileage Plan oneworld awards?